kaliberjs/use-is-mounted-ref/README.md

 ## Motivation
 Useful when working with server side rendering.
 Comparable to `componentDidMount` in a class-based component.
 Does __not__ trigger a rerender.

-Use it to check if a component is still mounted after calling an async function.
+Another use-case is to check if a component is still mounted after calling an async function.

 ## Installation